mondele/btt-writer-docs/docs/dNavigate.rst

 **Notes project navigation**

 To navigate in a Notes project, use the navigation buttons at the left of the screen:

+* Up arrow with line above it: Go to the first chunk

+* Up arrow: Go to the previous chapter

+* Small solid up arrow: Go to the previous chunk

+* Text box: Type a number to go to the first chunk in that chapter

+* Small solid down arrow: Go to the next chunk

+* Down arrow: Go to the next chapter

+* Down arrow with a line under it: Go to the last chunk

 Working in a Questions project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^